OnkelTem/yaklass-progress/README.md

 ## Contact

-If you have some ideas or questions - feel free to create tickets in the [issues queue](issues) or write me directly: aneganov@gmail.com.
+If you have some ideas or questions - feel free to create tickets in the **Issues** or write me directly: aneganov@gmail.com.